The Web

 This Lesson-4 article proposes key premises about a high-nurturance

-premises to propose four sets of requisites that partners can
+premises to propose four sets of requisites that motivated partners can

 evolve and help each other maintain over time.